pixfabrik/magrathea/README.md

 - UI to show current time
 - Crop vs. letterbox feature
 - Be able to pan when cropped
+- UI for zooming
+- Auto-pan feature?
+- Have it fill out the page (no title, no margin)
-- Instead of view/edit controls in editor, have it link to the viewer (and provide a link back)
+- Instead of view/edit controls in editor, have it link to the viewer (and provide a link back)?
 - Optional status bar?

 ### Backlog